badueny/alquran/README.md

 ### Copyright Allah SWT

-~~If you want to donate, please donate to your nearest neighbor in need.
+~~If you want to donate, please donate to those in need, especially your closest neighbors or relatives.

 With :heart: From Indonesia for everyone.